Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

-Notice that the posterior $\mu^y$ can exhibit strongly non-Gaussian behavior, posing enormous challenges for efficiently sampling the distribution.
-For simplicity, we drop $y$ from terms involved, so we denote the posterior as $\mu(du)$ and the potential function as $\Phi(u)$.
+For simplicity, we drop $y$ and denote the posterior distribution and potential function as $\mu(du)$ and $\Phi(u)$ respectively.
+The Bayesian inverse problems involve estimating $u$ and quantifying the associated uncertainty.
+For example, we are interested in tracing back the initial condition based on down-stream observations in an advection-diffusion problem (Section \ref{sec:adif}).
+This reduces to learning the posterior distribution $\mu(du)$, which can exhibit strong non-Gaussian behavior, posing enormous difficulties for commonly used inference methods such as MCMC.

-Among the above-mentioned challenges in Bayesian UQ for inverse problems, the high dimensionality of the discretized parameter of $u$ makes the forward evaluation computationally intensive and also challenges the robustness of sampling algorithms.
-To address all these issues, the CES framework has been proposed for approximate Bayesian parameter learning, which consists of the following three stages \citep{Garbuno-Inigo_2020}: \begin{enumerate}[itemsep=0pt] \item {\bf Calibration}: use optimization (ensemble Kalman) based algorithms to obtain parameter estimation and collect expensive forward evaluations for emulation; \item {\bf Emulation}: recycle forward evaluations in the calibration stage to build an emulator for sampling; \item {\bf Sampling}: sample the posterior approximately based on the emulator which is much cheaper than the original forward mapping. \end{enumerate}
+In addition to the above-mentioned challenges in Bayesian UQ for inverse problems, the high dimensionality of the discretization of $u$ makes the forward evaluation computationally intensive and imposes challenges on the robustness of sampling algorithms.
+To this end, the CES framework has been recently proposed for approximate Bayesian parameter learning.
+It consists of the following three stages \cite{cleary2020}: \begin{enumerate}[itemsep=0pt] \item {\bf Calibration}: using optimization-based algorithms (ensemble Kalman) to obtain parameter estimation and collect expensive forward evaluations for the emulation step; \item {\bf Emulation}: recycling forward evaluations in the calibration stage to build an emulator for sampling; \item {\bf Sampling}: sampling the posterior approximately based on the emulator, which is much cheaper than the original forward mapping. \end{enumerate}

-The CES scheme is promising for high-dimensional Bayesian UQ in physics-constrained inverse problems.
-The repeated forward solving ODE/PDE systems dominates the computation.
-Emulation bypasses the expensive evaluation of original forward models, making the sampling only a small computational overhead.
-The sampling also benefits from the calibration which provides MCMC algorithms a good initial point in high density region so that the burning time can be reduced.
+The CES scheme is promising for high-dimensional Bayesian UQ in inverse problems.
+Emulation bypasses the expensive evaluation of original forward models (dominated by the cost of repeated forward solving of ODE/PDE systems) and reduces the cost of sampling to a small computational overhead.
+The sampling also benefits from the calibration, which provides MCMC algorithms with a good initial point in the high density region so that the burning time can be reduced.